hitoshi-watase/sercrod/docs/reference/directives/event-keyup.md

 - `@keyup` is a generic event handler for the native `keyup` event.
 - The event object is available as `$event` and `$e`, while the element is available as `el` and `$el`.
-- After each `@keyup` handler call, Nablla performs a lightweight child update on the host, treating keyup as an input-like event so that focus and caret remain stable.
+- After each `@keyup` handler call, Sercrod performs a lightweight child update on the host, treating keyup as an input-like event so that focus and caret remain stable.
 - Event modifiers such as `.prevent`, `.stop`, `.once`, `.capture`, and `.passive` are supported and handled before the expression is evaluated.
 - The event prefix is configurable, but the event name `keyup` is not; when the prefix changes, you must update the markup accordingly.